 Japanese cold and flu remedies

-In addition to those mentioned bufferin and tylenol that can combat certain types of flu symptoms, there are Japanese remedies for flu and colds.
+In addition to the mentioned bufferin and tylenol that can combat certain types of flu symptoms, there are Japanese medicines specifically for solving flus and colds.

 If you want a remedy that directly combats a symptom, you can search the pharmacy for the words below: